PO Box 9021, Wilmington, DE 19809, USA

 Family HELODERMATIDAE (Venomous Lizards)

-99. Black-beaded Lizard ______ (also called Beaded Lizard) (in Guatemala, also in southern Mexico, in Oaxaca & Chiapas)
+99. Black-beaded Lizard ______ GU (also called Beaded Lizard) (in Guatemala, also in southern Mexico, in Oaxaca & Chiapas)

 Heloderma horridum